Frequently Asked Questions on Common Core

 The course approval method of Common Core courses is: (i) first-come-first-served during the course selection period in August; and (ii) auto-ballot during the add/drop period.

 During the course selection period, your selections of Common Core courses are time-stamped.
 The system would approve students’ course selections on a first-come-first-served basis based on the time-stamps.
 Any enrollments not approved as a result of oversubscription would be placed on a waiting list (ranked according to the timestamps).
 The system would run the enrollment approval process a few times per day and you can check your queue position as well as the number of vacancies available and make changes to your course selection online during the course selection period.
 Please note that after the course selection period closes, all the waiting lists generated would be purged.
-If you have not been approved to take the course(s) during the course selection period, the system will automatically drop your enrollment(s) for you.
+If you have not been approved to take the course(s) during the course selection period, the system will automatically disapprove and drop your enrollment(s) for you.

 The first auto-balloting job is executed during the suspension period.
 The system will perform subsequent auto-balloting jobs 6 times a day at 8 am, 11 am, 2 pm, 5 pm, 8 pm and 11 pm respectively after the suspension period.
 You can check your course selection status and auto-ballot result online anytime and make changes to your course selection before the add/drop period ends.